 Honeywell International Inc. strongly supports efforts to reduce the impact of climate change through the development and sale of products and services that reduce the impacts of global warming on the planet.
-To advance the effectiveness of its efforts, Honeywell at times works with various trade associations to achieve its goals.
+To advance the effectiveness of its efforts.
+Honeywell partners with various trade associations to achieve its goals.
 Following discussions with various stakeholders, Honeywell annually assesses all member trade associations with annual membership dues of \$50,000 or greater to review their public positions on sustainability and climate.
-Based upon this assessment, this report (Report) documents the following critical information:
+Based upon this assessment, this Report documents the following critical information:

-- The positions each association currently takes related to climate change and the Paris Agreement based on publicly available information. - A comparison of any notable misalignment among the goals of the Paris Agreement, the positions Honeywell takes on climate issues, and the positions of the trade associations. - The governance model used by Honeywell to assess whether it should remain in these trade associations when there is misalignment with Honeywell's lobbying priorities and if so, the mitigation steps Honeywell takes in engaging with such trade associations on climate policy.
+- The positions each association currently takes related to climate change based on publicly available information. - A comparison of any notable misalignment among the goals of the Paris Agreement, the positions Honeywell takes on climate issues, and the positions of the trade associations. - · The governance model used by Honeywell to assess whether it should remain in these trade associations when there is misalignment with Honeywell's lobbying priorities and if so, the mitigation steps Honeywell takes in engaging with such trade associations on climate policy.

-This review was conducted by a collaboration of the Corporate Secretary's Office and the Government Relations team, with support from the Chief Sustainability Officer's team and the Vice President and General Counsel, ESG.
+This review was conducted by the Government Relations team, with support from the Chief Sustainability Officer, the Office of the Corporate Secretary, and the Vice President and General Counsel, ESG.

-This Report has been provided to Honeywell's Senior Leadership team, including its Senior Vice President and General Counsel and Chairman and Chief Executive Officer, and the Board of Directors.
+This results of this review is shared with Honeywell's Senior Leadership team, including its Senior Vice President and General Counsel, Chief Executive Officer, and the Board of Directors.